5T33Z0/OC-Little-Translated/V_Virtualization/README.md

 - The Hyper-V Manager now contains the entry "macOS" under "Virtual Machines":<br>![08](https://github.com/5T33Z0/OC-Little-Translated/assets/76865553/ab467af3-3eee-4e6c-83b9-b95ef5ad5da3)

 ### Preparing the macOS VM
-Next, we need to add another virtual hard disk containing the EFI partition to boot macOS as well as the recovery partition to download and install the actual OS.
-Finally we have to adjust some settings in the VM to make it all work.
+Next, we need to add another virtual hard disk containing the EFI partition with OpenCore to boot macOS as well as the Recovery Partition to download and install macOS.
+Finally, we have to adjust some settings in the VM to make it all work together.

 To be continued…